aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidation/_index.md

 ```

 Represents a collection of [GridCellArea](../../com.aspose.gridweb/gridcellarea) which contains the data validation settings.

+**Remarks**

 The old valvidations on the area will not be removed if directly adding are to this list.

 **Returns:**
 java.util.ArrayList